-If any family members who are included on the visa petition are immigrating with you, a separate filing fee of $325 will be required for each one.
-However, all family members can be included on the one $88 filing fee for the Affidavit of Support.
+If any family members who are included on the visa petition are immigrating with you, a separate filing fee will be required for each one.
+However, all family members can be included on the one filing fee for the affidavit of support.

-The NVC prefers that you pay the fees online, by entering your checking account number and bank routing number.
-That’s also the best way to ensure that your fees get credited to your account, all your documents are kept together, and that the NVC doesn’t lose your paper check.
+The NVC prefers that you pay the fees online, by entering a U.S. bank checking account number and routing number.
+That’s also the best way to ensure that your fees get credited to your account, and that there aren’t any delays due to fee payment processing.

 Prepare Form DS-260 Online